Silicon Wadi: History

 Israeli high-tech firms originally began to form in the 1960s.
 In 1961 ECI Telecom was founded, followed in 1962 by Tadiran and Elron Electronic Industries regarded by many to be the "Fairchild of Israel."
 The number of internationally successful firms grew slowly, with only one or two new successful firms each year until the early 1990s.
 Motorola was the first U.S. corporation to set up an R&D unit in Israel, in 1964.
 The center initially developed wireless products including remote irrigation systems and later developed leading chips such as the 68030.
 Following the 1967 French arms embargo, Israel was forced to develop a domestic military industry, focusing on developing a technological edge over its neighbors.
 Some of these military firms started to seek and develop civilian applications of military technology.
 In the 1970s more commercial innovations began, many of which were based on military R&D, including: Scitex digital printing systems, which were based on fast rotation drums from fast-rotation electronic warfare systems, and Elscint, which developed innovative medical imaging and became a leading force in its market.

-High-tech firms continued to struggle throughout this period with marketing and many products, such as a mini-computer developed in the 1970s by Elbit, who were unable to successfully commercialise the product.
+High-tech firms continued to struggle throughout this period with marketing and many products, such as a mini-computer developed in the 1970s by Elbit, who were unable to successfully commercialise the product.In the 1970s, Intel and IBM both opened offices in Israel, IBM opened in 1972 and Intel opened in 1974.

-World software market takes off
+Role in the global software market

 Slowly, the international computing industry shifted the emphasis from hardware (in which Israel had no comparative advantage) to software products (in which human capital plays a larger role).
 The country became one of the first nations to compete in global software markets.
 By the 1980s a diverse set of software firms had developed.
 Each found niches which were not dominated by U.S. firms and between 1984 and 1991 "pure" software exports increased from $5 million to $110 million.
 Many of the important ideas here were developed by graduates of Mamram, the Israeli computer corps, established by the IDF in the 1960s.